vitor-faria/Facebook-PyTorch-Scholarship-Challenge/README.md

 ![alt text](https://github.com/taimurzahid/PyTorch-Scholarship-Challenge/blob/master/pytorchudacityscholar.png)

-PyTorch is an open source end-to-end deep learning platform developed by Facebook which enables fast, flexible, and efficient production which is built as a python-first framework.
+PyTorch is an open source end-to-end deep learning platform developed by Facebook Artificial Intelligence which enables fast, flexible, and efficient production which is built as a python-first framework.

 This repository contains the content that is related to the First Phase of the PyTorch Scholarship Challenge Program from Facebook and Udacity.